 The most black diamond aspect of Fonna is the road up to the glacier.
 Its a 16-km bus ride to Fonna Glacier ski resort, a one lane road with crazy hairpins turns, climbing swiftly from sea level up 3,900 vertical feet.

-Take the ski bus from Jondal, which makes one trip a day from the ferry docks at 9:50am ( so you can boat and ski in the same day).
+Take the ski bus from Jondal, which makes one trip a day from the ferry docks at 9:50am ( so you can boat and ski Norway in the same day).
 Let the expert bus drivers steer while you enjoy the scenery of rivers and waterfalls, pastoral farms with grazing sheep, then massive boulders and cairns balancing on huge granite slabs.
 Fonna is closed in winter because of this precarious road and the 30+ feet of snow pack received during the cold dark winter in Norway.

 Fonna Ski Resort opens mid-June through mid-August – that’s when the best glacier skiing occurs and it also allow the town of Jondal to share the same bus for skiing as for the school kids September to June (a quite luxurious bus for children, with panoramic windows).
+Summer day sin Norway – especially in June – are super long with as much as 21 hours of daylight.
+Plenty of time to ski and have the afternoon to bike, boat, or just relax après ski.

 Visit Fonna on a blue sky day – it’s all about the view, and a picnic outside to truly savor the setting.
 We had a perfect blue-sky ski day at Fonna in late June, with a fresh dusting of sparkling snow on top of perfect groomed corduroy.
+How cool is that?
+Hot summer sun and cool evenings to firm up the snow and even get a little new snow as icing on the cake.

-Fonna skiing can get busy with alpine race teams training from Scandinavia and Eastern Europe.
+Fonna skiing can get busy with alpine race teams training from Scandinavia, Italy, Spain and Eastern Europe.
 But the alpine racers are relegated to one big trail, training in several courses with gates side by side.
 The majority of other skiers and snowboarders hit Fonna’s terrain parks.
 That leaves the other ski routes on the wide open glacial plateau to us.
 Fonna also offers 5 km of Nordic groomed trails above the alpine skiing on the plateau.
 We made a short climb from atop the T Bar to the cross-country terrain and scored a few beautiful off-piste turns and even better views of Hardanger Fjord and the North Sea.

 Your panorama from Fonna is striking blue water below and lush green mountains in contrast to the white wintery glacier.
 You can see Rosendal’s towering Alps and the North Sea in the distance.
 For non-skiers, guided glacier tours depart from Fonna’s base lodge.
 Sunscreen is a must, beware the sun’s refraction from the snow at high elevation even though it feels cool on your face.